whiteducksoftware/dapr-demo/README.md

 ### Run on local Kubernetes cluster using local components

-Follow these steps to run the Dapr demo on a local Kubernetes cluster using local third party components.
+Follow these steps to run the Dapr demo on a local Kubernetes cluster using local third-party components.

 #### Prerequisites for local Kubernetes deployment